Whatever Wednesday, The Dresser and The Drawers Broke Up

 It helps to incorporate things into The Dresser’s s new life that have been tossed around too.
 (Like this weird door for little people I pulled out of a construction dumpster once).
 Other dumped items can be a tremendous source of strength (and can commiserate with the Dresser and it’s break up).
 This door got chopped down, and I secured it at the bottom of the dresser for the bottom shelf.

-Just like with women sometimes change their hair style after a break up, the dressert is usually wanting a makeover with color too.
+Just like with women sometimes change their hair style after a break up, the dresser is usually wanting a makeover with color too.
 I used three colors on this.
-3 parts Sherwin Williams Antique White (using up what is left from my walls), 2 parts CeCe Caldwell’s Memphis Blue, and about 1/2 part Pickerington Violet.
-The entire piece was base coated with CeCe Caldwell’s Virginia Chestnut.
-The top was my cheater stain with Modern Masters colorant.
-(You can read about that HERE).
-And order Modern Masters HERE.
+3 parts Sherwin Williams Antique White (using up what is left from my walls), 2 parts DIY Paint in Prom Queen and 1/2 Part Water Lily.
+The entire piece was base coated with DIY Paint in Layered Chocolate.
+Base coating a piece in Layered Chocolate is a favorite go to of mine to give the illusion that the piece is stained wood.
+I used DIY Paint Dark Patina for the top.
+This is a great way to add another illusion of stained wood and also works amazing to add depth and darkness to a painted piece.
+Try it out!

 After the Dresser and the Drawers broke up, the dresser was a bit of a basket case.
 Now it’s baskets are under control, and numbered.